 The Region is composed of a largely diverse age population.
-In Pinal County, the largest populations are within the 25 to 44 years of age range, with the lowest within the 18 to 24 age range.
-For Gila County, the largest populations are in the 45 years of age and above.
-These differences in ages of the populations maybe one indication of the different transportation needs for each County.
+In Pinal County, the largest populations are in the 25 to 44 and under 18 years-of-age ranges.
+For Gila County, the largest populations are in the 45 to 64 years of age and 65 years and older.
+These differences in ages of the populations are one indication of the transportation needs for each County.
 Refer to Table 8: Populations by Age Group.